What is a concentrated stock position?

 Whether you inherited a concentrated stock position or have company stock as an employee or founder, the result is generally the same.
 Unfortunately, most executives and insiders have less flexibility to reduce risk on a concentrated position of company stock.

-The situational nature of planning to diversify one large position cannot be over-emphasized, so it’s important to work with a financial advisor who has experience in this area.
-So if you have a large portion of your wealth tied to a single stock, here are six options to manage it.
+Important note: The situational nature of planning to diversify one large position cannot be over-emphasized, so it’s important to work with a qualified tax advisor and a financial advisor who has experience in this area.
+This article is a summary of some key ways to diversify concentrated portfolios.
+It is for informational purposes only and should not be misinterpreted as personalized advice of any kind or a recommendation for any specific investment product, financial or tax strategy.

 Individual stocks vs the stock market